Shai2u/dash_plotly_car_accidents_example/README.md

 7. Unify Styling: Match the styles of the graph and map components for a cohesive design.
 8. Add Cluster Layers: Include clustering functionality on the environment map.

-#### Part 4. enabling interacitivy between the map and the other component of the dashboard
+#### Part 4.
+Enabling interacitivy between the map and the other component of the dashboard
-9. Filter Data to the Map: Allow filters to modify the content on the map dynamically.
-10. Filter by viewport: Enable interactions where data displayed  on the map viewports updates the graphs, and vice versa.
+9. Filter by viewport: Enable interactions where data displayed  on the map viewports updates the graphs, and vice versa.

 #### Part 5.
 Fine tuning the style using CSS
-11. Enhance Visual Design: Use CSS to refine the map’s appearance and overall dashboard aesthetics.
+10. Enhance Visual Design: Use CSS to refine the map’s appearance and overall dashboard aesthetics.

 The following gif animation displays (more-less) the different steps described above.